imkevinchu/soupbone-zine/src/content/zine/z10/06-filial-piety.md

 *Makes 4 servings, or 2 if you’re feeling extra hungry/emo*

 1. A few cups of rice; 2-3 century eggs so pungent they make your eyes water; the fattiest pork butt you can find.
 2. The signature MSG richness bottled up from Big Wong on Mott Street in Chinatown, the restaurant your parents frequented 25 years ago.
-An “every occasion” restaurant–post-grocery run, anniversary, fulfilling a craving, etc.
+An “every occasion” restaurant: post-grocery run, for an anniversary, to fulfill a craving, etc.
-3. 1 cup of tears held back as you sit across from your parents on a warm spring day this past May, imagining them on a date back then inhaling the same congee you love now.
+3. 1 cup of tears held back as you sit across from your parents on a warm spring day in May, imagining them on a date back then inhaling the same congee you love now.
 4. A few tablespoons each of scallion, ginger, white pepper, and salt.
 5. 2 dashes of light soy sauce, thinking of your dad saying, “this was once mommy’s and my favorite restaurant, and now it’s for all of us,” on his first visit to New York my freshman year of college.
 6. The ineffable sense of *return* after each hearty slurp—to where exactly, no one knows, just that the feeling of coming home can be contained even on the gentle curve of a soup spoon.